 “Hm.”
 Faith sat on her haunches.
 “I guess that’s right.”

 “So come to me.”

 Faith considered Anihilato’s offer.
-Anihilato blinked at her with its six eyes.
+Anihilato blinked with its six eyes.
 “No,” said Faith.
-“If I’m hallucinating, I get to go wherever I want.
+“If I’m hallucinating, I get to go where I want.
 And I’d never want to be down there with you, ever again.”

 “Where do you want to be, pray tell?”